How to get from Haneda Airport (HND) to Tokyo

 Useful Tips

-You must travel to Terminal 2F to purchase your tickets from the official Bus Ticket Sales counter.
+You will need to get to Terminal 2F in order to purchase your tickets from the official bus ticket sales counter.

-Keep your ticket until the end of your journey as there are random checks.
+It is important to keep your bus ticket until the end of your journey as there are random ticket controls.